RockLib/RockLib.Messaging/docs/ReceivingMessages.md

 ---

-Connected events can be handled using
+Connected events can be handled using:

 ```c#
 receiver.Connected += (obj, args) =>